 McDowell Nature Preserve Ozone Garden

-Thanks to sponsorship from Mercedes-Benz Financial Services (MFS) and assistance from Mecklenburg County Parks and Recreation, an Ozone Garden was installed in 2014 at McDowell Nature Preserve in South Mecklenburg County.
-Volunteers from Daimler Truck Financial helped build a raised bed, install ozone-sensitive plants and mulch the new garden.
-Educational signage was added to help interpret the garden for the public.
+Thanks to sponsorship from Daimler Truck Financial and assistance from Mecklenburg County Parks and Recreation, an Ozone Garden was installed in 2014 at McDowell Nature Preserve in South Mecklenburg County.
+Volunteers helped build a raised bed, install ozone-sensitive plants and mulch the new garden.
+Educational signage was added and park staff will begin using the garden to teach the community how air pollution impacts all living things – plants, animals, and humans.